pablichjenkov/macao-sdk/README.md

  Framework.
  The StateContext can hold or be a DaggerObjectGraph that gets passed down and consumers get injected from it.

+ ### Build times and Share-ability
+ A Flow is build and be tested independently, as long as it receives the appropriate dependencies it will just work.
+It should not complain about and Android Framework class or anything like that.
+ That's what is important to depend only on abstractions and not on concretions.
+It should only care about transitioning to the right next Stage like a good **Stage-Machine** does.
+ A Flow can also be shared from one project to another, ensure that the foreign StateContext provides the right dependencies for the shared Flow and that's it.
+ As an example you can re-use a Login Flow across different projects.

  See the sample apps for most use cases.
 Start by playing with simple Flows by extending **Flow** and then create composite Flows by extending **CompoundFlow**.